NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 ## Top-down Text-level DRS Parser

-I often fail to access GitHub, so email me directly if you have any questions.
+I often fail to access GitHub, so just send emails to zzlynx@outlook.com (Longyin Zhang) if you have any questions.
-E-mail Address: zzlynx@outlook.com.

 <b>-- General Information</b>
 ```